txt/ase23/docs/intro.md

 - Pablo Picasso[^0]

 Astronomy is more than about merely building tools.
-Astronomers learn how to make lenses (what we might call bracket matching or compiling);
+Astronomers learn how to (e.g.) make lenses (what we might call bracket matching or compiling).
+   But once that is done,
-Then they look through those lens to learn more abut the universe around us.
+then they those tools to look through those lens to learn more abut the universe around them.

 So the old challenge  of SE was how to build software.
 We got pretty good at that kind of bracket matching and tool building.